 Financial Account Garnishments

-To garnish a financial account, a creditor must obtain a court order.
+To garnish a financial account, a creditor must first obtain a court order.
 This order is served on the defendant's financial institution instructing it to remove funds from the account, now and in the future, until the judgment won by the creditor is fulfilled.
 You may not access any funds in the account until the garnishment has been fulfilled.

 Notice of Garnishment